cmcntsh/PoWeRWritingGradStudents/README.md

 ### AI Prompts to Help with Rewriting

-I currently recommend these tools for general-purpose text prompts: 1) https://chat.openai.com/ 2) https://bard.google.com/chat 3) https://claude.ai/chats I would use the following prompts on individual sections of your paper and not the entire paper all at once.
+I currently recommend these tools for general-purpose text prompts: (See tools at https://github.com/cmcntsh/PoWeRWritingGradStudents/blob/main/README.md#ai-prompts-to-help-organize-text) I would use the following prompts on individual sections of your paper and not the entire paper all at once.
 I would use each prompt individually, evaluate the suggested changes, and update your text as desired before moving to the next prompt.
 I would then use your revised text as the starting point for the next editing prompt.

 #### Evaluate the Comprehensiveness of Content Coverage